jojo-chow/supreme-dollop/README.md

 kill %1

 == TYPESCRIPT FRONT END ==
+Built using Node v16.9.1
+To install dependencies: npm install
-To build and run typescript
+To build and run development: npm run dev
-cd typescript
-npx tsc app.ts

-Then open "index.html" in live view
+To build for production: npm run build
+To preview: npm run preview